 Contact Judy Eddy, Center for Teaching Excellence, at firstname.lastname@example.org.

-We would love to hear from you about past offerings you’d like to see offered again or new topics that you would like to see offered in the future.
+We would love to hear from you about past workshops or groups you’d like to see offered again or new topics that you would like to see presented in the future.

 Past Final Friday Offerings